Email marketing is facing challenges.

 So what does this mean?

 Send more visual emails.
 Give people images they can click (like a Groupon email) and they can read more on your website if they’re interested.
+If your HTML email looks like plain text one, don’t forget to add an email signature with a headshot or a visually appealing banner.
+Using email signature for marketing will increase the CTR of your emails and drive additional awareness to your company or personal brand.

 4. Increase Relevance with Segmentation